 It can also be used in combination with other KPIs to formulate new metrics.

 Insight on Other Business Costs

-In order to calculate CAC, we first must determine all of our costs to obtain that customer.
+To calculate CAC, we first must determine all of our costs to obtain that customer.
 This allows us to get very granular with our expense categories.
 Whether it be marketing, sales, technology, the salary of employees, etc. Whatever it is, we can pull out a ton of information on this and use it to better understand where the expenses are coming from for the organization.

 Once we know where the expenses are coming from, then we can analyze them and see if they are all truly needed.
 Many businesses have recurring expenses they don’t even realize they have until you take a closer look.
 So who knows, maybe you’ll be able to save yourself a little money going through this process as well.

 Highlight Profitable Sources